 Kafka from your development machines.
 Just remember to provide the public IP of

-If you want your Development environment to persist data between multiple
+If you want your data to persist on the Development environment between multiple

-executions, provide a name for your docker instance and don’t set the container
+executions, provide a name for your docker instance and do not set the container

 to be removed automatically (